Marorka

 Marorka is a company which specializes in marine energy management.
-Marorka's head office is in Reykjavik, Iceland along with its servers and data storage infrastructure are supplied with electricity generated using 100% renewable energy resources – geothermal and hydroelectric.
+Marorka's head office is in Reykjavík, Iceland along with its servers and data storage infrastructure are supplied with electricity generated using 100% renewable energy resources – geothermal and hydroelectric.
 Marorka has international offices in Dubai, London and Shanghai.
 Mororka has an ISO 9001:2000 quality system, and is certified by Det Norske Veritas.

-Mission

-Marorka's mission is to deliver products and services to vessel owners and operators to save fuel, increase profitability and reduce harmful emissions.
-The company was founded in June 2002 and resulted from the PhD thesis of Jón Ágúst Thorsteinsson, Entrepreneur and founder.

 Systems

-Marorka has developed reliable, automated, on-board and online energy management systems for the international shipping industry.
-Marorka's products and services enable vessel operators to optimize fuel consumption by maximizing the energy efficiency of their vessels through the implementation of real-time monitoring and decision support, which are essential components of any operational optimization process.
+Marorka has developed on-board and online energy management systems for the international shipping industry.
+Marorka's products and services enable vessel operators to optimize fuel consumption by maximizing the energy efficiency of their vessels through the implementation of real-time monitoring and decision support.
 Marorka's systems have been installed on board vessels of various types and sizes; Fishing vessels, Cargo vessels, Bulk carriers, LNG carriers, Cruise ships and Research vessels.